-^b enrolment of adults ceased 8 June 2020 as more than 2,000 patients had been recruited to the active arm
+^b enrolment of adults ceased 8 June 2020 as more than 2,000 patients had been recruited to the active arm.
+Enrolment of children ceased on 8 July 2021.

 ^c enrolment ceased 5 June 2020 when the Data Monitoring Committee advised that the Chief Investigators should review the unblinded data.